twolfson/twolfson.com/articles/design-for-developers.md

 - Iconography, usage of attaching meaning to icons for saving visual space later on
 - Personas, creating characters to explore different use cases
 - Wireframes and high fidelity mockups, visual documentation for parts of an application
+- Typography, field of design that focuses on building typefaces

 # Bonus: Communication
 If you feel like you are being left out and forced into unconsented decisions, then speak up.